WFTZ

 WFTZ (101.5 FM "Rooster 101.5") is a radio station broadcasting a hot adult contemporary format.
 Licensed to Manchester, Tennessee, United States, it serves Coffee County and surrounding counties.
 It first began broadcasting in 1992.
-The station is currently owned by Peter Bowman's Bowman Broadcasting, LLC.
+The station is currently owned by Josh and Holly Peterson, doing business as Peterson Media Group, Inc (Coffee County Broadcasting Inc).
+The station maintains studios located in Tullahoma, Tennessee.

 History

 WFTZ began operation in November 1992 as a 3,000 watt FM station with offices located in Manchester and a tower located between Manchester and Tullahoma.

-On December 5, 2016 WFTZ shifted their format from adult contemporary (branded as "Fantasy Radio") to hot adult contemporary, branded as "Rooster 101.5".
-A signal increase to 5,700 watts accompanied the format change - along with the programming and music selection being taken in-house.
+On December 5, 2016, WFTZ shifted their format from adult contemporary (branded as "Fantasy Radio") to hot adult contemporary, branded as "Rooster 101.5".
+A signal increase to 5,700 watts accompanied the format change, along with the programming and music selection being taken in-house.

 Programming

-Rooster 101.5 offers a variety of local programming to its listeners.
+WFTZ offers a variety of local programming to its listeners.
 It is currently the home of the Megan in the Afternoons, Jay & the Morning Brew, and Pop Crush Nights.